Nebo15/qbill.docs/source/includes/_interacting.md

 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.
 You can read the [CORS W3C Recommendation](http://www.w3.org/TR/cors/), or [this intro](http://code.google.com/p/html5security/wiki/CrossOriginRequestSecurity) from the HTML 5 Security Guide.

 <aside type="notice">
-Never publish your consumer or project tokens in any kind of Front-End applications.
+Never publish your application or project tokens in any kind of Front-End applications.
 They carry all the project privileges, and would be easy to get by third-parties.
 You can find more info about client authentication in [best practices]() section.
 </aside>

 ```